 This section can include things such as experience, educational background, certificates, software utilization, etc. Anything that your ideal candidate would need in order to be successful in the position (or willing to learn) should go here.

-What works?
 There is no beating around the bush with this sample.
-It is right to the point and identifies key characteristics they are looking for in a candidate right upfront.
+It is right to the point and identifies key characteristics they are looking for in a candidate right up front.
 The key duties are clear and easy to digest, they aren’t hidden with flowery words and flowing prose.

 Now that you’ve seen a few effective examples, you are ready to try writing your own accurate job description.
 Remember, the end goal is to get an ideal client.
 They are looking at dozens of job postings, so how can you be straightforward and engaging?